bsraya/nthu_software_studio_2017_hw/README.md

-# SoftwareStudio
+# Software Studio Assignments
+University: National Tsing Hua University
+Code : 10520CS241001

-This repository includes all of the labs that i have done.
+This repo includes all of the assignments I have done.